-"This entire effort helped us learn what it takes to build larger 3-D parts -- from design, to manufacturing, to testing," said Greg Barnett, lead engineer for the project.
-"This technology can be applied to any of SLS's engines, or to rocket components being built by private industry."
+“This entire effort helped us learn what it takes to build larger 3-D parts — from design, to manufacturing, to testing,” said Greg Barnett, the lead engineer for the project.
+“This technology can be applied to any of SLS’s engines, or to rocket components being built by private industry.”

 One of the keys to reducing the cost of rocket parts is minimizing the number of components.
 This injector had only two parts, whereas a similar injector tested earlier had 115 parts.
 Fewer parts require less assembly effort, which means complex parts made with 3-D printing have the potential for significant cost savings.

-"We took the design of an existing injector that we already tested and modified the design so the injector could be made with a 3-D printer," explained Brad Bullard, the propulsion engineer responsible for the injector design.
-"We will be able to directly compare test data for both the traditionally assembled injector and the 3-D printed injector to see if there's any difference in performance."
+“We took the design of an existing injector that we already tested and modified the design so the injector could be made with a 3-D printer,” explained Brad Bullard, the propulsion engineer responsible for the design of the injector.
+“We will be able to directly compare test data for both the traditionally assembled injector and the 3-D printed injector to see if there’s any difference in performance.”

-Early data from the test, conducted at pressures up to 1,400 pounds per square inch in a vacuum and at almost 6,000 degrees Fahrenheit, indicate the injector worked flawlessly.
+Early data from the test, conducted at pressures up to 1,400 pounds per square inch absolute and at almost 6,000 degrees Fahrenheit, indicate the injector worked flawlessly.
 In the days to come, engineers will perform computer scans and other inspections to scrutinize the component more closely.

 The injector was made by Directed Manufacturing Inc., of Austin, Texas, but NASA owns the injector design.
 NASA will make the test and materials data available to all U.S. companies through the Materials and Processes Information System database managed by Marshall’s materials and processes laboratory.